Who Should Apply

 In order to be eligible to apply to the BVTeach, applicants must be a high school student attending either Bryan ISD, Caldwell ISD, Brenham ISD, or Hearne ISD.
 Applicants must also plan to enroll in CTE Public Service Endorsement and dual credit courses in their high school.
 To get started, talk to your parents/guardians and school counselor today.

 There are 3 benefits for students to become a BVTeach student.

-2. Dual Credit.
-The BVTeach Program will also help you identify dual credit opportunities by taking education and training classes at your high school.
+Dual Credit.
+The BVTeach Program will also help you identify dual credit opportunities by taking teaching and training classes at your high school.
 Dual credit classes that count toward a two-year degree in child development or education.